West Bridgewater Artificial Grass Installation Services

 Stormwater Management & MS4 Compliance for Impervious Surface Installation in West Bridgewater

-Artificial grass is considered an impervious surface, requiring compliance with the Clean Water Act and local MS4 permits.
-Coordinate with the Massachusetts Department of Environmental Protection for impervious surface calculations and mitigation.
-Drainage systems must connect to municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention basins.
-During construction, use silt fencing, sediment traps, and a stabilized entrance to control erosion.
+Artificial grass is considered an impervious surface under the Clean Water Act and must comply with MS4 permit requirements.
+Coordination with the Massachusetts Department of Environmental Protection is necessary for impervious surface calculations and mitigation.
+Drainage systems must integrate with municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention features.
+Construction-phase erosion control includes silt fencing, sediment traps, and a stabilized entrance.
 A long-term drainage maintenance plan is essential.
-Consult U.S. Environmental Protection Agency Region 1 for guidance and consider green infrastructure alternatives where feasible.
+Collaboration with U.S. Environmental Protection Agency Region 1 is recommended, and green infrastructure alternatives should be considered.

 Municipal Utility Coordination & Underground Infrastructure Protection Requirements (Dig Safe 811)

-Before any excavation, notify Dig Safe 811 at least 48 hours in advance (72 hours recommended).
-Utilities will mark underground lines, and documentation is required.
-Within 18-inch tolerance zones, hand-digging is mandatory.
-Coordinate with municipal water, sewer, gas, electric, irrigation, and telecommunications providers.
+Before any excavation, Dig Safe 811 notification is required at least 48 hours in advance (preferably 72 hours).
+All utilities—water, sewer, gas, electric, telecommunications—must be marked and verified.
+Hand-digging is required within 18-inch tolerance zones.
 Emergency procedures must be in place for utility strikes.
-All work in the public right-of-way requires inspection and approval.
-Coordinate with the Department of Public Works for right-of-way access and restoration requirements.
+Inspection and approval are coordinated with the Department of Public Works for any right-of-way work.

 What Neighborhoods Do We Serve Throughout West Bridgewater, MA?